lacrioque/coming_home_server/README.md

 ##Planned states are

--at work
+- at work
--coming home
+- coming home
--on my way
+- on my way
--home
+- home
--private
+- private
--deathly peril ( *see Weasley's clock above*)
+- deathly peril ( *see Weasley's clock above*)
--waiting
+- waiting

 ##Contributing